 Sky & Telescope is offering two stellar opportunities to witness the March 2016 and August 2017 total solar eclipses.
-Whether or not you you are a veteran eclipse watcher, these two very different events will be memorable experiences that you won't want to miss.
+Whether or not you you are a veteran eclipse watcher, these two very different eclipse tours will be memorable experiences that you won't want to miss.

 The March 9, 2016 eclipse expedition takes us to Indonesia.
 To improve the odds of a favorable view of the eclipse, we’re conducting a cruise aboard the Holland America Line (HAL) ms Volendam.
 The maneuverability at sea will give us a good chance of seeing the eclipse through minimal clouds.
 In addition, Insight Cruises has briefed HAL on what conditions astronomy buffs might consider ideal, their potential expectations of an eclipse viewing situation, and the measures they might use to assess their eclipse experience.
 Along with this background, the company has provided information from climatologist Jay Anderson, map and eclipse data from amateur astronomer Xavier Jubier and NASA, and historical weather studies to optimize our chances of a spectacular experience.